andaqu/react-foolme/README.md

 ### RULES

 1. There are two teams: Humans and Impostors.
-2. There is an AI within the Impostors Team.
+There is also an AI player.
+2. The Impostors know which players are in which team, but the Humans do not.
 3. The Humans are trying to figure out who the AI is.
 4. The Humans win if they can spot the AI player.
-The Impostors win if they can fool the Humans into one of them is the AI player.
+The Impostors win if they can fool the Humans into thinking one of them is the AI player.
-5. The Humans do not know who is on their team.

 ### GAMEPLAY